For A New Era Of Healing

 Education Through Hospitality

 We’re building a place to welcome professional partners, special visitors, and volunteers assisting and supporting the cause.
-With proper shelter and facilities, our conservation guests can maximize their time at Nyaru Menteng II.
+With proper shelter and facilities, our conservation guests can maximize their time at Nyaru Menteng 2.

 Your donation impact so far

-BOS has made significant progress already on the relocation and construction of the Nyaru Menteng II Rehabilitation Center.
+BOS has made significant progress already on the relocation and construction of the Nyaru Menteng 2 Rehabilitation Center.
 We are excited to share this progress with you.

 A big move for Forest School